rafaelromao/rommana-remix/README.md

 - Increase the height of the base of the body in 5mm, to accommodate a 500mAh battery.
 - Adjust screw holes.
 - Add a detachable components socket that holds:
-    - MCU: nice-nano v2 or Supermini NRF52840
+    - MCU: nice-nano v2 or Supermini NRF52840.
-    - On/off switch or an USC-C breakout board
+    - On/off switch or an USB-C breakout board.
-    - Reset button
+    - Reset button.

 ![img](img/01.jpeg)